 It is not entirely clear by what avenue of reasoning Plato found what his character Socrates failed to find in the Phaedo, but it is reasonable to assume that the role of the form of the Good, introduced in the Republic, assisted in the discovery.
 Although the character Socrates in that dialogue declines to offer an account of the nature of the Good, it is not unreasonable to connect that form, as some have done, with rational, mathematical order.
 Such order as the expression of goodness is arguably for Plato the ultimate metaphysical datum; forms other than the Good are good in so far as they possess such intelligible order, and they do so perfectly.
 Sensibles are good in so far as they participate in these forms, though they fail to do so completely.
 What is left to be explained, then, is how such order is manifested in the visible universe, however imperfectly.
 The explanation offered in the Timaeus is that order is not inherent in the spatio-material universe; it is imposed by Intellect, as represented by the Craftsman.

-Agreeing that the figure of the Craftsman is an anthropomorphic representation of Intellect, it remains to ask what the ontological status of Intellect is, in relation to the division between being and becoming—a distinction that appears to be exhaustive.
-Some interpreters, relying on Timaeus' claim (at 30b3) that intellect cannot become present to anything apart from soul, have argued that Intellect is (part of) the world's soul.
-This cannot be correct: like the rest of becoming, the world's soul is a product of the Craftsman, and hence neither it nor anything else on the side of becoming can be identified with Intellect.
+While the figure of the Craftsman seems to be an anthropomorphic representation of Intellect, it remains to ask what the ontological status of Intellect is, in relation to the division between being and becoming—a distinction that appears to be exhaustive.
+Some interpreters, relying on Timaeus’ claim (at 30b3) that intellect cannot become present to anything apart from soul, have argued that Intellect is (part of) the world’s soul.
+This cannot be correct: like the rest of becoming, the world’s soul is a product of the Craftsman, and hence neither it nor anything else on the side of becoming can be identified with Intellect.
 Alternatively, either Intellect is a form, or the distinction between being and becoming is not exhaustive.
 Some have argued that Intellect is to be identified with the entire realm of forms, or the form of the Good, while others, understanding “nous” to name a virtue, have opted for the form of Intelligence (a substance in virtue of its status as a form).
 More recently, it has been suggested that the figure of the Craftsman is a personification of craftsmanship.
 None of these accounts seem adequate either: if Intellect were a form of any kind, it would be an intelligible object, not a subject that possesses cognition and efficient causal agency.
 Intellect, then, cannot be placed either on the side of being or on that of becoming, and that dichotomy is thus not exhaustive.
 It is reasonable to conclude that Intellect is a sui generis substance that transcends the metaphysical dichotomy of being and becoming—possibly not unlike the Judaeo-Christian conception of God.

 The teleology of the Timaeus may be usefully compared to that of Aristotle’s philosophy of nature.
 What is immediately striking in that comparison is the absence from Aristotle’s natural philosophy of a purposive, designing causal agent that transcends nature.
 Aristotelian final causes in the formation of organisms and the structures of the natural world are said to be immanent in nature (i.e., the nature or “form” of the organism or structure) itself: it is not a divine Craftsman but nature itself that is said to act purposively.
 Such an immanent teleology will not be an option for Plato.
 Aristotle’s teleology is local, not global: while it makes sense to ask Aristotle for a teleological explanation of this or that feature of the natural world, it makes little sense to ask him for a teleological explanation of the world as a whole.
 Moreover, for Aristotle the development of an individual member of a species is determined by the form it has inherited from its (male) parent: the goal of the developing individual is to fully actualize that form.
 For Plato the primeval chaotic stuff of the universe has no inherent preexisting form that governs some course of natural development toward the achievement of some goal, and so the explanatory cause of its orderliness must be external to any features that such stuff may possess.